sjbylo/aba/README.md

 1. Allows for adding more images (e.g. Operators) as a day 1 or 2 operation.
 1. Configures the OperatorHub integration with the internal container registry.
 1. Executes several workarounds for some typical issues with disconnected environments.
-1. Enables the integration with vSphere as a day 2 operation (day 1 comming with OCP v4.15+)
+1. Enables the integration with vSphere as a day 2 operation (day 1 coming with OCP v4.15+)

 Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.